2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 https://planb.network/tutorials/exchange/centralized/relai-v2-30a9671d-e407-459d-9203-4c3eae15b30e

-As we saw in the previous chapter, this type of platform saves you from the risks associated with KYC procedures; however, it also presents a higher level of risk for key identification.
+As we saw in the previous chapter, this type of platform mitigates the risks associated with KYC procedures; however, it also presents a higher level of risk for key identification.
 In terms of Bitcoin confidentiality, then, these platforms offer better protection than buying methods with KYC, but they remain less attractive than P2P exchanges.

 However, in terms of personal security, using these platforms is far less risky than P2P exchanges.
 They are also often simpler to use than P2P platforms.